 — Ted McGrath (@ted_mcgrath) October 22, 2017

-Again, when you have dream clients, that’s the least of your concerns.
+Again, when you have dream clients, it’s the least of your concerns.
 Additionally, it’s important you know your worth.
-Look inside you and know what you can truly offer in group coaching.
-Then you’ll understand you may have even been undercharging all along.
+Look inside you and know what you can truly offer in group coaching then you’ll understand you may have even been undercharging all along.

 Most of all, you need to know how to make a high-end offer, whether you’re doing live or online events.
 My techniques and coaching process will help bust the common myth new speakers don’t deserve to charge a lot.

-What are your ideas on how to do group coaching?
-Share them in the comments below.
+What are your personal tips on how to influence people in the business world?
+Share your thoughts with me in the comments section below.